 Deciphering.
-We define Decipher(K,T,Y) as the unique X such that Encipher(K,T,X) = Y. Logically, this is all we need say for the specification to be well-defined, so we omit writing out the implementing pseudocode.
-Still, that pseudocode is easy to describe.
-The reason this is so is that enciphering and deciphering are highly symmetric for both AEZ-tiny and AEZ-core.
+We define Decipher(K, T, Y) as the unique X such that Encipher(K, T, X) = Y. Logically, this is all we need say for the specification to be well-defined, so we omit writing out the implementing pseudocode in the body of this specification document.
+Still, we write it out in Appendix B, and explain here the needed changes in pseudocode.
+The reason the change is small is that enciphering and deciphering are highly symmetric for both AEZ-tiny and AEZ-core.

 AEZ-tiny deciphering is identical to AEZ-tiny enciphering except that we must count backwards instead of forwards, and we must do the only-even-cycles correction (line 215) at the beginning instead of the end.
-Specifically, a routine Decipher-AEZ-tiny(K,T,M) (the M now representing ciphertext) is identical to Encipher-AEZ-tiny(K,T,M) except that line 214 is changed to count from k-1 down to 0, while for line 215 has each C replaced by M before moving the line up to just after line 212.
+Specifically, a routine Decipher-AEZ-tiny(K, T, M) (the M now representing ciphertext) is identical to Encipher-AEZ-tiny(K, T, M) except that line 214 is changed to count from k - 1 down to 0, while for line 215 has each C replaced by M before moving the line up to just after line 212.

 AEZ-core deciphering is identical to AEZ-core enciphering except that we must take the xy-tweaks in reverse order.
-Specifically, a routine Decipher-AEZ-core (K, T, M) (the M now representing ciphertext) is identical to Encipher-AEZ-core (K, T, M) except we swap tweaks (0,1) and (0,2), and we swap tweaks (-1,1) and (-1,2).
+Specifically, a routine Decipher-AEZ-core(K, T, M) (the M now representing ciphertext) is identical to Encipher-AEZ-core(K, T, M) except we swap tweaks (0, 1) and (0, 2), and we swap tweaks (-1, 1) and (-1, 2).
 These four tweaks appear at lines 227 and 232.